Mussolini becomes leader of Italy.

 Credit: David McCarthy writing in Harnessed Aug 2016

-August: CPTC members charged an entrance fee to meetings of £1.
+August - Club members to be charged an entrance fee to meetings of £1.

-October: The Minister of Internal Affairs gave permission to the CPTC and NZMTC to race at Addington until the Met moved to its new property at Riccarton.
+October - The Minister of Internal Affairs gave permission to the Canterbury Park and New Zealand Metropolitan Trotting Clubs to race at Addington until the Met moved to its new property at Riccarton.

-The name of the time honoured Champion Handicap was changed to the Canterbury Park Cup Handicap.
+The club decided to change the name of its time honoured Champion Handicap was changed to the Canterbury Park Cup Handicap.

-December: The CPTC stewards decided to invite the ladies to "afternoon tea in the Steward's Stand".
+December - The Club stewards decided to invite the ladies to "afternoon tea in the Steward's Stand".

 The judge's box at Sockburn was donated to the New Brighton Club.